-Currently, I have an active account on Instagram and LinkedIn.
+It’s already been a year since I deleted my Twitter account.
+That was after 10 years of being active on the platform.
+And as of March, 2022, I’ve also stopped using my Instagram account.
+Currently, I have an active account only on LinkedIn.
 But my 60-day social media sabbatical has me wondering if I need social media at all in the long run.

 At every stage of my validation journey, there’s been a learning opportunity.
 Every single time, it was the same question that presented itself to me and that was: Why are you actually creating this content?